denten-books/plain-text/0-intro.md

 Turner, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
 The words may look the same, but the underlying affordances of the medium differ in significant detail.
-As an example, consider a news report that alters its content based on the reader's location.
+Consider for example a news report that alters its content based on the reader's location.
 Imagine also an e-book reader that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
 For a literary analyst, the instability of the digital medium means analysis cannot be confined to reading for surface meaning alone.
 How can close reading persist when reading devices reconfigure the text to fit individual tastes, mood, or politics?
 How would we even agree on the fact that we are reading the same text?
 The very possibility of interpretation comes into question.